pradhyumn14/spacex-assignment/README.md

 ![WhatsApp Image 2022-04-27 at 12 12 07 PM (3)](https://user-images.githubusercontent.com/81412288/165457435-81c912de-adbf-4011-bbf6-2e5580e58724.jpeg)

-### `In the above Screen Shot, you can see the 2017 launch year details which successfully launch [truw] fetched from API`
+### `In the above Screen Shot, you can see the 2017 launch year details which successfully launch [true] fetched from API`

 ### Developed by: [Pradhyumn Gupta](https://github.com/pradhyumn14)